Alexandre Brongniart: Work

-In his early ages, Brongniart focused on the studies of reptiles and published Essai dune classification naturally des reptiles in 1800, which he compared the anatomy of reptiles in order to classify them into different groups.
+In his early ages, Brongniart focused on the studies of reptiles and published Essai d'une classification naturelle des reptiles in 1800, which he compared the anatomy of reptiles in order to classify them into different groups.
 The four classifications were Chelonia, Sauria, Ophidia and Batrachia.
 However, even-though he classified Batrachia as a sub-class of Reptilia, Brongniart noticed a huge difference in the anatomy of Batrachia compared to the rest of the class.
 This problem was resolved in 1804 by Pierre Latreille by replacing Batrachia into a class called Amphibians, and the rest of the Reptilia grouping was retained.
 Therefore, Batrachians is the only group that is no longer recognized as reptiles as they are amphibians.

 The most significant geological work for Brongniart was Essai sur la géographie minéralogique des environs de Paris in collaboration with Georges Cuvier on studies of geology around Paris in 1811.
 At the time, Cuvier was trying figure out the periods the fossils are from and to reconstruct the extinct mammals based on the periods they are from.
 Their paper "Essai sur la géographie minéralogique des environs de Paris" identified nine formations that had been formed over a very long period of time.
 The formations, starting with the oldest, were called the Chalk, Argile Plastique, Calcaire grossier, Calcaire silicieux, Formation gypseuse, Sabels et Gres marins, Gres sans coquilliers, Terrain d’eau douce, and Limon d’aterrissement.
 Brongniart found that some of the strata had marine mollusk fossils, and some had fresh water mollusk fossils.
-He used the alternation of these marine and fresh water layers to disproved the theory that strata was deposited by a shrinking ocean.
-The paper was first read to the public on April, 1808 but was extended in June, 1808 and later on 1811.
-They were the among the first people to study the earth by its fossil content instead of relying on the characteristics of rocks.
+He used the alternation of these marine and fresh water layers to disprove the theory that strata was deposited by a shrinking ocean.
+The paper was first read to the public in April 1808 but was extended in June 1808 and later on 1811.
+They were among the first people to study the earth by its fossil content instead of relying on the characteristics of rocks.
 During the collaboration, they also found evidences against Abraham Werner's Neptunism.
 The results triggered Cuvier into creating catastrophism.

-Another significant contribution in stratigraphy was using the fossil content in the strata he examined in Paris to identify strata in other locations instead of depth or lithology, as rocks can't be expected to have the exact same characteristics or depth if deposited under different conditions.
+Another significant contribution in stratigraphy was using the fossil content in the strata he examined in Paris to identify strata in other locations instead of depth or lithology, as rocks can not be expected to have the exact same characteristics or depth if deposited under different conditions.

 In 1822, Brongniart published the first full-length study of trilobites in which he classified a variety from Europe and North America and tried to group them based on age.
 This work contributed to later work on Paleozoic stratigraphy.

-Whilst at Sèvres he developed a mathematical formula to determine the dry material content of ceramic slips; this has become to be known as Brongniart's formula.
+Whilst at Sèvres, he developed a mathematical formula to determine the dry material content of ceramic slips; this has become to be known as Brongniart's formula.